artfulrobot/inlaysignup/README.md

 >You need javascript enabled to access this</noscript>
 ```

 The actual download must be a publicly accessible URL on your website at `/download/{downloadID}`.
-In this regard, this Inlay is not suitable for protecting *sensitive* data, since it's easy for someone to look at how it works and get the download without supplying info.
+In this regard, this Inlay is not suitable for protecting _sensitive_ data, since it's easy for someone to look at how it works and get the download without supplying info.

 The download-warning is optional.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).

+## Configuration

+"Follow up" is supported as follows:

+- Provide "May we follow up..." wording
+- Enter a tuple of the report title (exact match required) and an email template
+  to send that email to people downloading that report.
+- There's a `(Default)` report with default follow up email - can be blank
+  meaning: do not send a followup email.
+If the report title does not match the
+  specified ones, this is what gets used.

 ## Requirements

-* PHP v7.0+
+- PHP v7.0+
-* CiviCRM (*FIXME: Version number*)
+- CiviCRM (_FIXME: Version number_)

 ## Installation (Web UI)